syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Gets or sets a value that indicates whether to enable the dynamic sorting behaviour on grid data.
+Gets or sets a value that indicates whether to enable the dynamic sorting behavior on grid data.
 Sorting can be done through clicking on particular column header.